 Individuals with FPL and their families are encouraged to seek counseling after a diagnosis because the diagnosis can cause anxiety, stress, and extreme psychological distress.
 Psychological support and counseling both professionally and through support groups is recommended for affected individuals and their families.
 Genetic counseling may be of benefit for affected individuals and their families as well.

 Despite the lack of clinical trial evaluation, individuals with FPL are encouraged to follow a high carbohydrate, low-fat diet.
 Such a diet can improve chylomicronemia associated with acute pancreatitis.
 Chylomicronemia is a condition characterized by the accumulation of fatty droplets called chylomicrons in the plasma.
 However, such diets may also raise very low density lipoprotein triglyceride concentration.

 Because individuals with FPL have an increased risk of coronary heart disease, they should limit the intake of saturated and trans-unsaturated fats and dietary cholesterol.
 It is unknown whether such measures will be beneficial over the long term to reduce fatty liver or serum triglycerides levels, or whether they can improve glycemic control.

 Regular exercise and maintaining a healthy weight are also encouraged as a way to decrease the chances of developing diabetes.
-In individuals with FPL, exercise and reducing energy intake can is also necessary to avoid excess fat deposition and accumulation in non-lipodystrophic areas such as the face or neck.
+In individuals with FPL, exercise and reducing energy intake can is also necessary to avoid excess fat deposition and accumulation in non-lipodystrophic areas such as the face, neck, and intra-abdominal region.

 Individuals with extreme hypertriglyceridemia may be treated with fibric acid derivatives, statins, or n-3 polyunsaturated fatty acids.